Kaj0Wortel/2IMA15_geo_alg/README.md

 # Convex partition generator

+This package can generate a 3-approximation for the minimum convex partitioning problem in expected `O(n log(n))`, and worst case `O(n^2)`.

 ## Usage

 Run the file `convex_layers.ConvexLayersOptimized` to execute the program.
 One can externally replicate the setup and modify what to run.
 An example has been given in the `main(String[] args)` function in the same main class.

 There are a some markers in this function indicating what each part does.
 We'll explain this here in more detail.